MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -DefaultIteration
-The new Default Iteration for the Team , this can be given the iteration's Path, ID, GUID-identifier, or as an object returned by Get-VSTeamIteration
+The new default iteration for the team, this can be given the iteration's Path, ID, GUID-identifier, or as an object returned by Get-VSTeamIteration
 ```yaml
 Type: Object
 Parameter Sets: (All)